aai-institute/practical-ai-act/README.md

 ## Build documentation

-To build and serve the documentation, run the following command in your terminal:
+To build and serve the documentation locally, run the following command in your terminal:

 ```console
 uv run --group docs mkdocs serve
 ```

-Once the server is up, the documentation will be available locally on port [8000](http://127.0.0.1:8000/).
+Once the server is up, the documentation will be available at <http://127.0.0.1:8000/>.

 ## A simple example